 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Treasury Wine Estates.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Treasury Wine Estates's total ESG risk score

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Treasury Wine Estates's overall score of 16.8 (as at 07/31/2020) is excellent – landing it in it in the 19th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Treasury Wine Estates's overall score of 16.4 (as at 12/31/2018) is pretty good – landing it in it in the 21st percentile of companies rated in the same sector.